Abdou Razack Traoré: Gaziantepspor

 On 15 January 2013, Traoré joined Turkish Süper Lig club Gaziantepspor on a free transfer.

 Sivasspor

 On 31 August 2019, he has signed 1+1 year contract with Sivasspor.

+Nanjing City

+On 1 July 2023, Traoré joined China League One side Nanjing City.

 International career

-He made his national debut for Burkina Faso against Namibia on 27 March 2011.
+Traoré made his national debut for Burkina Faso against Namibia on 27 March 2011.

 Personal life

 The Abidjan born Traoré holds a Burkinabè passport as his parents are from Burkina Faso.